 Doval tells security forces to put anti infiltration grid on high alert

-Srinagar, Sep 27: National Security Advisor Ajit Doval chaired who chaired a high level meeting directed the security forces to put the anti infiltration grid along the Pakistan border on high alert.
+Srinagar, Sep 27: National Security Advisor (NSA) Ajit Doval chaired a high-level meeting directed the security forces to put the anti-infiltration grid along the Pakistan border on high alert.

 Doval, who returned to New Delhi from Srinagar, held a series of meetings with the security officials and bureaucrats during which he made it clear that common people should be able to exercise their daily routine without any fear from terrorist groups, they said.
 This is his second visit after the Centre abrogated provisions of Article 370 in the state on August 5 and bifurcated it into union territories of Jammu and Kashmir, and Ladakh, which will come into being on October 31 with the swearing-in ceremony of first Lt Governors.